WSAQ

+Programming

+WSAQ has been broadcasting a mainstream country music format since 1982.
+The station features a heavy rotation of pop-country artists while also mixing in hits from the 1980s through the 2000s.
+Matt Markham is the station's program director and hosts the weekday morning show, which also includes local news and sports.
+Longtime Detroit radio personality Chuck Santoni hosts an afternoon show on WSAQ, with various other local personalities heard nights and weekends.
+On Sunday mornings, the station airs a classic country format.
+Leslie James hosts the "Sunday Morning Classics" in which she plays request from the past seven decades of country music.

 History

 In 1964, the station signed on for the first time as WHLS-FM.
 Featuring a simulcast of the AM station and then later a beautiful music format, it was soon renamed WSAQ, and adopted a country music format in spring 1982.

 In 1999, original owner John Wismer died, and both WHLS and WSAQ were sold to Liggett Communications as part of Wismer's estate.
 Liggett also acquired then competitor Hanson Communications, owner of 1590 WHLX, 1380 WPHM, and 96.9 WBTI.
 Wismer's original studios at 808 Huron Avenue in Downtown Port Huron were expanded to accommodate all five stations.
 All of the Port Huron Liggett stations now operate under the brand name of Radio First.